 9. Schedule a tune-up

 To make sure your car is ready for anything, it’s a great idea to schedule a tune-up at your mechanic.
 The mechanic will address any issues with your car, especially ones you may not be aware of.
 This tune-up will let you drive with confidence this autumn.
+On top of this, you can make sure your car is safe when it comes to the wet and slippery Fall leaves.

 10. Use your low beams when driving in fog

 It’s important to use your low beams when driving in fog.
 Fog is common in the fall, so it’s important to be prepared.
 Choose your low beams over your high beams, as brighter lights will reflect off the fog, making it harder to see.
+If there is a time to make sure your beams are checked and ready to be on, it is now!

 11. Check your headlights

 Your headlights will help you see clearly in the dark.
 And with the unpredictability of driving in autumn, your headlight maintenance will be very important for this time of year.
-Make sure your headlights are aimed forward, clean, and are working properly.
+Make sure your headlights are aimed forward, clean, and are working correctly!

 12. Install winter tires

 Although autumn weather is usually more mild than an Ontario winter, it’s a good idea to install winter tires early.
 Once the weather drops below 7 degrees celsius, book an appointment to have winter tires installed.
 This way, you will be prepared for any cold weather at the drop of a hat!
+Besides, we all know just how short a Fall in Ontario can seem!
+It will be Winter with snow on the ground before you know it!

 13. Take your time when turning corners

 To safely drive in the fall, take your time when turning corners.
 Turning can be dangerous on slippery roads, so proceed with caution and take your time.
 This tip is especially important to remember when turning a blind corner suddenly.
+This can be a good habit to get into before the Winter weather comes!

 14. Watch out for black ice